Updated on Jul 10, 2025 21:40 IST

 View allCollections

-The Institute of Space Science and Technology (IIST) Thiruvananthapuram recognises JEST as a National Eligibility Test (NET).
-IIST, the examination conducting body will be conducting JEST 2024 on March 3, 2024, from 10 am to 1 pm at 38 exam centres across the nation.
+The Institute of Space Science and Technology (IIST), Thiruvananthapuram, recognises JEST as a National Eligibility Test (NET).
+IIST, the examination conducting body, conducted the JEST 2025 Exam on June 22, 2025, from 2:00 pm to 5:00 pm at 38 exam centres across India.
 The Joint Entrance Screening Test (JEST) is an entrance examination conducted in India for admission to PhD and Integrated PhD. programs in various fields of physics, theoretical computer science, and neuroscience.
+The JEST 2025 result will be out soon on the official website.

 A: